Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 Americans eat a lot of meat (including chicken, beef, and pork), and the rest of the world is starting to follow in our footsteps.
 According to the U.S. Department of Agriculture, Americans eat an average of 138.4 pounds of meat per person per year.

-Industrially producing meat takes a huge toll on the environment, including the contribution of carbon dioxide, which we know acidifies oceans.
+Industrially producing meat takes a significant toll on the environment, including the contribution of carbon dioxide, which we know acidifies oceans.

 Another harmful byproduct of industrial agriculture is the need for animal feed, which is often grown using massive amounts of fertilizer and pesticides that end up in water sources and harm those ecosystems.